-Contact lenses are not always an easy solution for every individual suffering with vision problems.
-Some eye conditions make wearing contacts a difficult proposition.
+Contact Lenses are not always an easy solution for every individual suffering with vision problems.
+Some eye conditions make wearing contact lenses difficult.
 However, this does not rule out wearing contact lenses altogether.
-It just means that patients will have to discuss the many options with their eye care provider and obtain specialized hard to fit contacts for their specific vision problems.
+At SAGER EYE CARE CENTER, our patients are provided with many options to obtain specialized hard-to-fit contacts for their specific vision problems.

 Astigmatism: Astigmatism develops when the front of the eye curves into a bulge or oval shape.
 It causes blurred vision.
 This can be difficult to correct because regular contacts cannot account for the bulging.

 Dry Eyes: When eyes become excessively dry, it leads to irritation, burning, redness and blurred vision.
 Contact lenses can exacerbate these conditions by making it feel like a foreign object in the eye.

 GPC: This form of conjunctivitis is caused by inflammation on the inner surface of the eyelid.
 Protein buildup on contact lenses can make this condition worse.

 Keratoconus: This is a condition that causes major discomfort when wearing contacts.
 Keratoconus happens when the cornea becomes thinner and allows the eye to bulge forward.
 The bulge forms into a cone shape.